 The company Compay GmbH is also meant when the terms “we” or “us” are used in the following.

-You can reach our data protection officer by email at datenschutz@compay.de or by mail at:
+You can contact our data protection officer by e-mail at datenschutz@compay.de or by post at

 Compay GmbH